[4 min read]

 In this article:

-• Vaccination is the best way to protect yourself and your family, so make sure everyone's immunizations are current.
+- Vaccination is the best way to protect yourself and your family, so make sure everyone's immunizations are current.

 According to the U.S. Centers for Disease Control and Prevention (CDC), cases of whooping cough, also known as pertussis, are quickly climbing to pre-pandemic levels.
-Social distancing and other pandemic precautions suppressed pertussis levels, but the illness is now seeing a post-precaution bounce.
-So far this year, the CDC reports, there have been more than 10,800 cases of whooping cough.
-Experts caution that the data may not even reflect actual numbers because so many people don’t even realize they have whooping cough when they are ill, and so never seek care or get tested.
+Social distancing and other pandemic precautions suppressed levels of the illness, which is now seeing a significant post-pandemic bounce.

 Back-to-school time is particularly concerning because pertussis levels generally surge in the summer and fall.
 Additionally, COVID is back on the rise in many places and flu season is not far off.
 To learn more, we spoke with Benjamin Starnes, M.D., executive medical director for pediatrics at Swedish Health Services, who shared some insights into the dangers of whooping cough and how we can protect ourselves.